mikkelhegn/k8-deployments/Create_cluster/README.md

-# Create cluster with Windows node pool
+# Script

+Just random scripts

-Different means to reach the same goal - an AKS cluster with Windows support
+- create_cluster.sh - well it creates a cluster with Windows nodes
+- dnstest.sh - testing dns resolution from within a container